QureGenAI-Biotech/TyxonQ/.qoder/repowiki/en/content/Examples and Tutorials/Examples and Tutorials.md

 7. **JIT Compilation Overheads**: While JIT compilation can accelerate repeated circuit executions, the initial compilation time can be substantial, especially for deep circuits.
 Techniques like scan operations can mitigate this issue but may introduce other trade-offs in runtime performance.

+8. **HOMO-LUMO Gap Calculation Limitations**: The HOMO-LUMO gap functionality is only available for HEA instances constructed from molecular objects, not from integrals directly.
+Users should ensure they use the appropriate constructor method when they need electronic structure analysis.

 By understanding these common considerations, users can effectively adapt the provided examples to their specific research questions and computational environments, avoiding common pitfalls and maximizing the effectiveness of their quantum algorithms.

 **Section sources**